Azure/azure-sdk-for-js/sdk/openai/openai/README.md

 # Azure OpenAI library for TypeScript

 The [Azure OpenAI Service][service_overview] provides access to advanced AI models for conversational, content creation, and data grounding use cases.
-The Azure OpenAI library for TypeScript is a companion is a companion to the official [OpenAI client library for JavaScript][openai_pkg].
+The Azure OpenAI library for TypeScript is a companion to the official [OpenAI client library for JavaScript][openai_pkg].
 The Azure OpenAI library provides additional strongly typed support for request and response models specific to Azure OpenAI scenarios.

 #### **_Migrating from @azure/openai version 1 advisory_ ⚠️**